 where the cumulative constant $C(f_0)$ depends on mass, energy, entropy and scattering kernel $b$.
 This is enough to conclude that

 The case $p=\infty$ is straightforward from here.
 Indeed, using \eqref{estimateinf1} which is valid for $\gamma=0$, it follows that

 We argue as in Theorem \ref{T1} to conclude that

 \end{proof} \begin{remark} Since Lemma \ref{L1MM} is valid for $p=\infty$, estimate \eqref{estimateLpmax} does not degenerate as $p\rightarrow\infty$.
 Thus, the $L^{\infty}$-estimate can be obtained by simply sending $p\rightarrow\infty$ in \eqref{estimateLpmax}.
 This is at odds with the usual estimates for hard potentials which use interpolation and degenerate as $p$ increases to infinity.
-Of course, the reason for this difference is that Lemma \ref{L1MM} explicitly uses the propagation of entropy which was avoided in the context of hard potentials.
-This approach using the entropy leads to an alternative argument for propagation of $L^{p}$-norms for hard potentials as long as propagation of entropic moments is at hand.
-Such propagation of entropic moments in fact happens as we prove later in the last section. \end{remark} \begin{lemma} Define $g:=f \, e^{r\langle\cdot\rangle^{\alpha}}$, and set $a>0$, $r\in(0,a)$, $\alpha\in (0,2]$.
-Then, for any $R>0$, $\varepsilon>0$ and $p\in[1,\infty]$ it holds
+The explanation for such difference is that Lemma \ref{L1MM} explicitly uses the propagation of entropy which was avoided in the context of hard potentials.
+This approach of using the entropy functional leads to an alternative argument for propagation of $L^{p}$-norms for hard potentials as long as propagation of entropic moments is at hand.
+Such propagation of entropic moments will be shown in the last section. \end{remark} We next work towards adding exponential weights.
+To that end, we first obtain an $L^p$ estimate on the gain operator evaluated at $f \, e^{r\langle\cdot\rangle^{\alpha}}$.